javaee/jms-spec/pages/JMS20ProposedFinalDraft.md

 A [http://netbeans.org NetBeans] project which demonstrates some new features of JMS 2.0 may be downloaded  [http://java.net/projects/jms-spec/downloads/download/JMS20Demo.zip as a zip] or checked out from the project's subversion repository [http://java.net/projects/jms-spec/sources/repository/show/jms2.0/demos/JMS20Demo here].
 An earlier version was demonstrated at JavaOne 2012.

 This demonstration (which has been updated to work with GlassFish build 82 (glassfish-4.0-b82-03_22_2013) shows
-* Use of the JMS 2.0 simplified API  using application-managed <tt>JMSContext</tt> objects
+* Use of the JMS 2.0 simplified API  using application-managed `JMSContext` objects
-* Use of the JMS 2.0 API using Java EE container-managed (injected) <tt>JMSContext</tt> objects
+* Use of the JMS 2.0 API using Java EE container-managed (injected) `JMSContext` objects
-* Use of the new <tt>receiveBody</tt> method to synchronously receive a message and return its body in a single method call
+* Use of the new `receiveBody` method to synchronously receive a message and return its body in a single method call
-* Use of the new <tt>getBody</tt> method to return the body of a <tt>Message</tt> without the need to cast it to a more specific message type
+* Use of the new `getBody` method to return the body of a `Message` without the need to cast it to a more specific message type

 ## What's new in JMS 2.0?